japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

   value: UnsafeRow): Unit
 ----

-NOTE: `put` is a part of link:spark-sql-streaming-StateStore.adoc#put[StateStore Contract] to...FIXME
+NOTE: `put` is a part of link:spark-sql-streaming-StateStore.md#put[StateStore Contract] to...FIXME

 `put` stores the copies of the key and value in <<mapToUpdate, mapToUpdate>> internal registry followed by <<writeUpdateToDeltaFile, writing them to a delta file>> (using <<tempDeltaFileStream, tempDeltaFileStream>>).